BrownCSCI1230/lab10_shaders/README.md

 ### 2.2.
 Using the ShaderLoader

-To start off we are going to have you use our shader loader to load, link, and compile the vertex and fragment shader files.
+To start off we are going to have you use our shader loader to load, compile, and link the vertex and fragment shader files.

+This process is fairly lengthy, simply look at the length of this file and we feel this does not provide you much interesting learning opportunities.
+For these reasons we have provided you with the ShaderLoader class which takes in the filepaths to the vertex and fragment shader, relative to the top-level project directory, and does all this compilation for you.
+The returned programID is used with other OpenGl functions to activate and deactive the shader for drawing.

+> Task 1: call createShaderProgram and set m_programID to the returned the value.

 ### 2.3.
 Shader Input and Output